oxyc/travels/index.md

 A personal travel log of Oskar Schöldström.
 I've built this site to keep a record of my travels and collect as much as possible in one place.

+- Planned trips (and suggestions) are kept in the [issue queue](https://github.com/oxyc/travels/issues) of this repository.

 - Travel routes are stored as [GeoJSON files](https://geojson.io), and displayed on the world map in different colors depending on the type of route.